New2-FT_LogoCaps

 FST-Art-Icon_320x320

-Shown below are small-sized images of forty-one of the paintings that I have created since 1967.
-Click on any of these images to see more information about available wall art and other products that you can purchase that are printed using a high-quality resolution of one of these images.
+Shown below are small-sized images of thirty-six of the better paintings that I have created since 1967.
+Click on any of these images to see more information about available wall art and other products that you can purchase that are printed using high-quality resolution images of these paintings.

-In the middle of 2022 and over a year of having resumed oil painting after more than forty years of inactivity, I felt comfortable enough in my abilities to switch from using inexpensive stretched canvas to more expensive archival-quality linen-covered wooden painting panels.
+In the early 2021 and after more than forty years of inactivity, I did several "Restart Paintings" on inexpensive stretched canvases.
+After finishing four such efforts, I felt comfortable enough in my abilities to finish the "44-Year Painting" described later on this webpage.
+After making a few more efforts on inexpensive stretched canvass, I made the decision to switch to more expensive archival-quality linen-covered wooden painting panels.
 This change enabled me to paint details much more easily and accurately and now I only use these as my painting surfaces.

 HV15: A Seaside Cottage